Gus-Siegel/CS386-a2.2/team.md

-Levi Watlington
+Levi Watlington - Student that likes to play video games
-I like playing video games, listening to music, and going to the beach